 A better question to ask is how much does the average NASM trainer make?
-I was curious so I did some digging.
-I found the Resources Page of the NASM website which noted that the average NASM personal trainer makes $44,000 per year.
-This statistic comes from the job website, SimplyHired.com.
+At one time, the NASM website noted the average NASM personal trainer makes $44,000 per year.
+This statistic seems to come from the job website, SimplyHired.com.

-As it says on this SimplyHired.com page: “This salary was calculated using the average salary for all jobs with the term “NASM certified personal trainer” anywhere in the job listing.
+As it says on SimplyHired.com: “This salary was calculated using the average salary for all jobs with the term “NASM certified personal trainer” anywhere in the job listing.

-A problem with this statement however is that it doesn’t tell us how many job listings were included.
+But this doesn’t tell us how many job listings were included.
 Was it 10 or 100 or 500 job listings?
 The more job listings that were included would give us a better idea of how accurate the average salary was.

-Another problem with the way they determined the average salary is that they don’t tell us how many of these job listings were for full time vs. part time trainers.
-I’m going to assume that the $44,000 per year average salary is based on full time personal trainers, working 40 hours per week.
+Another problem is that they don’t tell us how many of these job listings were for full time vs. part time trainers.
+I'm going to assume that the $44,000 per year average salary is based on full time personal trainers, working 40 hours per week.

 I could be wrong because personal trainers often work more than 40 hours per week.
-In fact, self employed trainers ―those who make more than 100,000 per year ―often work much than 40 hours per week – a LOT more!
+In fact, self employed trainers ―those who make more than 100,000 per year ―often work a LOT more than 40 hours per week!